AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-24-battle-of-the-popular-growth-etfs.md

 On a slightly more serious note, if you are not familiar with growth ETFs here is a simple explanation.
 Growth ETFs are funds that contain stocks that are expected to grow faster due to rapid company expansion and earnings.
 Emphasis on expected.

+Please be aware that while all of these ETFs are centered around growth, many of them follow different underlying indexes which represent different fund goals.
+I am simply looking at raw performance and volatility.
 People seem to think that just because it has ‘growth’ in the name that the fund is somehow better overall.
 Instead, please do your due diligence on what is happening under the hood before you add anything to your portfolio.

+<img src="/assets/img/charts-2022/growth-etfs-by-aum.png" alt="IMG Not Found" width="100%"/>

 At first I was only going to cover my top three, but that's not really fair to anyone.
-There are other juicyier options to look at other than SCHG and VUG.
-So I made a list based on AUM and set the cut off at about 3 Billion-ish to keep it more relevant.
+There are other juicy growth options to look at other than SCHG and VUG, but I did make a list based on AUM and set the cut off at about 3 Billion-ish to keep it relevant.
 Also, don’t worry, I will use your precious QQQ, which follows the NASDAQ 100, as a benchmark for some of my comparisons.

-<img src="/assets/img/charts-2022/growth-etfs-by-aum.png" alt="IMG Not Found" width="100%"/>

 Let's weed through the under performers with simple vibe checks.
 EFG lost badly to S&P 500, Russell 2000, and NASDAQ 100.
 So I killed him right off the bat.
 (I realize that is not the purpose of that fund, we can come back to it another day if you want).